-Hardware Item Description CD-ROM disk drive Most Full Installations are invoked from CD-ROM.
+Item Description CD-ROM disk drive Most Full Installations are invoked from CD-ROM.
 If your system does not have a CD-ROM drive, contact your sites network administrator to determine if your system can be installed from a server using Remote Installation Services (RIS).
-A disk with partition a at least 128 MB in size The / (root) file system is always installed on partition a, and partition a must be at least 128 MB in size.
-During the installation setup, you have the option to use the default file system layout, which automatically creates disk partitions of the right size.
-A disk that is 1 GB or greater in size for single disk installations If you intend to install the operating system onto a single disk, the disk you choose is at least 1 GB in size.
+Memory Your system must have at least 64 megabytes (MB) of memory to install and run this version of the operating system.
+To determine the memory on your system, use the show mem command when the system is in console mode.
+A disk with partition a at least 128 MB in size The / (root) file system always is installed on partition a, and partition a must be at least 128 MB in size.
+During the installation setup, you have the option to use the default file system layout on a single disk, which automatically creates disk partitions of the right size.
+A disk that is 1 gigabyte (GB) or greater in size for single disk installations If you have to install the operating system onto a single disk because your system is equipped with only one disk, the disk must be 1 GB or greater in size.
 The Software Product Description provides a list of disks that can support a single-disk installation.
 Console terminal The console terminal communicates with your system during the installation.
 The console terminal may be a graphics or text only terminal.
 The type of terminal you have determines the installation interface that is presented.